 The lunate articulates proximally with the radius and distally with the capitate.
 It is palpable just distal to the radial tubercle.

 - Usual mechanism of injury: either a direct blow to the wrist, or following chronic recurrent trauma.
 The recurrent trauma is thought to cause microfractures and lead to avascular necrosis of the lunate (Kienböck's disease).
-There is eventual collapse of the lunate and associated arthritis.
-There is a separate article on Kienböck's disease.
+This may result in eventual collapse of the lunate and associated arthritis.
+See separate article Kienböck's Disease.

 - Diagnosis: local tenderness to palpation is usual following an acute fracture.
 Suspect Kienböck's disease in someone who complains of central dorsal wrist pain, reduced grip strength and reduced wrist movement.